egoist/nest-next/README.md

 ### Manually render a page

-Besides automatic routing via `pages` folder, you can also use `req.nextRender` inside a Nest route handler to render a Next.js page:
+Besides automatic routing via `pages` folder, you can also use `res.nextRender` inside a Nest route handler to render a Next.js page:

 ```js
 import { Res, Controller, Get } from '@nestjs/common'